 From time to time, there are a few special offerings celebrating Frozen at Walt Disney World.
 In the past, we saw the Frozen Dessert Party at Epcot.

 Frozen Dessert Party

 - Location: Epcot

-- Cost: $79 ages 10 and up/$47 kids 3-9 (Must have valid theme park ticket for the day)
+- Cost: $79 for ages ten and up/$47 kids 3-9 (Must have a valid theme park ticket for the day)

 Bibbidi Bobbodi Boutique

 Bibbidi Bobbodi Boutique at Magic Kingdom offers Anna and Elsa princess makeover selections.
 This experience allows for a hairstyle, dress, photos, and more!

 More information about the boutique is available here on Disney’s site.